-If the group decides additional months are needed, all paperwork for an application for extension is to be completed at this time.
+If the group decides an extension is appropriate and additional months are needed, all paperwork for an application for extension must be completed at this time.
 The group will review the extension categories and their definitions to determine the appropriate category to use for the client's request.
+A statement from the 55 month review group may be submitted to the 60-Month Extension Committee along with the other extension documents.